 - Tissue sling.
 With this surgery, a piece of tissue is placed as a cushion between the two blood vessels.

-Some of the surgeries associated with May-Thurner syndrome are done on an outpatient basis, allowing the patient to go home the same day after the procedure.
-Depending on the procedure, the patient should be able to return to normal activities within a few days to a week.
+Some of these surgeries for treating May-Thurner syndrome are done on an outpatient basis, allowing the patient to go home the same day after the procedure.
+Depending on the procedure, the patient may be able to return to normal activities within a few days to a week.
 The doctor may also recommend lifestyle changes the patient can make to reduce the risk of developing new clots.

 Novus Spine & Pain Center

-Novus Spine & Pain Center is in Lakeland, Florida, and specializes in diagnosing and treating May-Thurner syndrome.
+The Novus Spine & Pain Center is in Lakeland, Florida, and specializes in treating chronic pain.
 By using a comprehensive approach and cutting-edge therapies, we work together with patients to restore function and regain an active lifestyle, while minimizing the need for opiates.

 May-Thurner Syndrome Resources